-Vietnamese Summer Roll salad with Spicy Peanut Dressing – This refreshing gluten free Asian salad is a sensation for the taste buds and perfect for a light evening meal or lunch with friends.
+Vietnamese Summer Roll salad with Spicy Peanut Dressing – This refreshing gluten free Vietnamese prawn salad is a sensation for the taste buds and perfect for a light evening meal or lunch with friends.

 This salad is inspired by the traditional Vietnamese Summer Rolls but is a deconstructed option that is easier to throw together – you still get the amazing flavour without having to do the time consuming rolling!
 And of course it’s gluten free and dairy free 🙂